faberNovel/DynamicOverlay/README.md

 ### Scroll view support

-A magnetic notch overlay can coordinate its motion to the scrolling of a scroll view.
+A magnetic notch overlay can coordinate its motion with the scrolling of a scroll view.

 Mark a view of the overlay content as a `drivingScrollView` to do so.